Physio Mechanics Owner and Senior Physiotherapist

 Imogen graduated from AUT with a Bachelor of Health Science (Physiotherapy) in 2013.
 She has worked in private practice ever since, and completed post graduate training in acupuncture during this time.

 Imogen enjoys all aspects of physiotherapy but finds combining manual therapy, acupuncture and exercise to return people to their full potential to be the most rewarding part of the job.
-She has an interest in women's health and intends to complete further education in this area.
+Imogen also has a strong passion and a wealth of knowledge in the field of Womens Health including Pre and Post Natal Care which is why she works alongside Amelia to run our Womens Health service at Physio Mechanics.

 Outside of work, Imogen enjoys spending time with friends, skiing and travelling the world and has just returned from working a ski season in Canada and travelling the USA.